 The International Korfball Federation (IKF) was founded in Antwerp (Belgium) on the 11 June 1933 as a continuation of the International Korfball Bureau established in 1924 by the Dutch and Belgian Associations.

 The IKF aims to spread korfball around the globe.
-It provides sixty nine (69) (as per 20 August 2017) affiliated member countries with financial, material, and structural support to achieve this goal.
-Kenya (68) and Suriname (69) are the most recent new (associated) members after the decisions of the General Meeting 20 August 2017 in The Hague (NED).
-This General Meeting expelled Mongolia due to a lack of korfball activity.
+It provides sixty nine (69) (as per 9 August 2019) affiliated member countries with financial, material, and structural support to achieve this goal.

 The IKF is organised in five Continental Confederations – IKF Africa, IKF Americas, IKF Asia, IKF Europe and IKF Oceania – since 2011.